 Since 2015, EdSystems has supported partners in Lake County to increase postsecondary attainment through the region’s involvement in the Illinois Education and Career Success Network.
-In 2023, the region expressed a need for targeted support for alignment to the Illinois College and Career Pathway Endorsement and work-based learning.
+In 2023, the region expressed a need for targeted support for alignment with the Illinois College and Career Pathway Endorsement and work-based learning.

 Our Role